JackEdTaylor/LexOPS/README.md

 LexOPS is an R package for generating matched stimuli for factorial design experiments.
-You can use the functions on any dataframe, but there is an associated database of example features for English words for psycholinguistics studies in English (`LexOPS::lexops`).
+You can use the functions on any dataframe, but there is a database of example features for English words for psycholinguistics studies in English (`LexOPS::lexops`).

 ## Installation